tverona1/QuestAppLauncher/README.md

 ### Showing / Hiding 2D apps
 To show or hide 2D apps, set the "show2D" field to true or false

-### Only showing apps specified in appnames.txt
-By default, the launcher will show all installed apps.
-Use the "showOnlyCustom" option to exclude any apps that are not specified in appnames.txt.
-This is useful for organizing the launcher with a highly curated list of apps.

 ### Example config.json
 Here's an example config.json: